 When The Hardy Special made its way to the table, it was tastier than I anticipated.
 We left the diner full, and though the car ride home was finished mostly in silence, we managed conversations about current issues and trees.
 I didn’t see him for a week after until I walked into the living room and found him sitting with Grandpa

-“Hello, Lay,” Alex greeted me with a smirk.
+“Hello, Lae,” Alex greeted me with a smirk.

 I glared at him, mimicking Grandpa’s name for me.

 “How?” he challenged me.
 “I’m fairly certain that’s the name given you by your grandfather.
 Right, Gramps?”
 Alex turned to ask him.

 Grandpa smiled at him widely and nodded.
 I only sighed because Grandpa’s allegiance would always be to Alex.

 “Grandpa, are you hungry?”
 I asked him, ignoring Alex.

-“We already ate dinner, thank you very much,” Alex answered for him.
+“We’ve eaten already, thank you,” Alex answered for him.
 “Waiting for you in your turtle pace would’ve aged us a century.”

 I wanted to counter, but Nathaniel and Ana entered the room at that moment.
 I must’ve missed Nathaniel morphing into some cool, grown high school boy, because he did one of those handshake hugs with Alex, and Ana, a fawn transfixed by a buck, went in for a long embrace with Alex, holding on for seconds longer than she should have.
 I gawked at my siblings and their response to Alex, wondering where it came from.
 I studied him in his black vest he wore over a white hoodie, black jeans, and really expensive looking shoes.
 He only looked cool.